jillo-abdullahi/dictionary-web-app/README.md

 - Switch between light and dark themes
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

-### Screenshot

-Coming soon

 ### Built with